akshaypx/blog-portal/README.md

 # Blog Portal

-A blog app with authentication, authorization, admin actions and master portal, using react, typescript, json-server for api, routing.
+A blog app with authentication, authorization, admin actions and master portal, using react, typescript, zustand, json-server for api, routing.